coatyio/coaty-website/collections/_pages/nutshell.md

 Coaty uses event-based communication flows with one-way/two-way and one-to-many/many-to-many event patterns to realize decentralized prosumer scenarios.
 Thereby, Coaty combines the characteristics of both classic request-response and publish-subscribe communication.
+In contrast to classic client-server systems, all Coaty participants are equal in that they can act both as producers/requesters and consumers/responders.

 One of the unique features of Coaty communication is the fact that a single request in principal can yield multiple responses over time, *even* from the same responder.
 The use case specific